Two per cent measurement of $H_0$ from Cepheids alone: Data

 The SH0ES analysis incorporates an external calibration of the fiducial Cepheid absolute magnitude using \ac{MW} Cepheids with trigonometric parallax distances.
 Two samples are used: eight Cepheids with high-precision \ac{HST} spatial-scan parallaxes~\citep{Riess_2018} and 75 Cepheids with \textit{Gaia} EDR3 parallaxes~\citep{Riess_2021}, both with fluxes measured on the same \ac{HST} photometric system and with direct spectroscopic metallicities.
 These samples provide independent constraints on $M_W$, denoted $M_{W}^{\rm HST} = -5.804 \pm 0.082$ and $M_{W}^{\rm Gaia} = -5.903 \pm 0.025$, derived from \ac{HST} and \textit{Gaia} parallaxes, respectively.
 In addition to the \ac{MW} calibration, SH0ES uses Cepheid observations in the \ac{LMC} to further constrain the luminosity scale.
 A systematic offset $\Delta_{\rm ZP}$ with uncertainty $\sigma_{\mathrm{grnd}} = 0.10~\mathrm{mag}$ is introduced to account for differences between ground- and space-based photometry in the \ac{LMC} calibration.
 The anchor constraints are summarised in~\cref{tab:external_constraints}.

 Unlike the SH0ES analysis, which does not use the redshifts of Cepheid host galaxies but instead infers $H_0$ from more distant \acp{SN}~\citep{Riess_2022}, we infer $H_0$ directly from the redshifts of the Cepheid hosts, without relying on \acp{SN}.
 Specifically, we use the observed redshifts of the 37 galaxies that host both Cepheids and Type Ia \acp{SN}, excluding the geometric anchors (\ac{LMC}, M31, and NGC\,4258).
 These redshifts, converted to the \ac{CMB} frame, are taken from the~\PP\ sample, which includes these galaxies as part of its \ac{SN} compilation~\citep{Brout_2022}.
 Similarly to~\citetalias{Kenworthy_2022}, we exclude the two most distant host galaxies out of the 37, as they were targeted with a different \ac{HST} programme and are therefore subject to a distinct selection function.
-Our final sample therefore comprises 35 galaxies.
+Our final sample therefore comprises 35 galaxies, whose coordinates are also listed in Appendix~\ref{sec:host_table}.

 All Cepheid host galaxies are confined to within approximately 40 Mpc (or redshift less than 0.011), indicating the presence of some selection effects in constructing the sample.
+This selection does not arise from incompleteness in \ac{SN} detection at these distances.
+Rather, the selection reflects the fact that only a (random) subset of detected \acp{SN} with $m_{\rm SN} \lesssim 14$~mag or $cz \lesssim 3300\kmsec$ were selected for \ac{HST} Cepheid follow-up observations.
+We verify that it is a random subset by comparing the \ac{SN} magnitudes and redshifts of the Cepheid host galaxies to the full \PP sample.
 It is not clear whether this selection is in the \ac{SN} apparent magnitude, Cepheid apparent magnitude, the host galaxy redshift or their combination, given that Cepheid observations were assembled over many years from independent proposals without a unified selection strategy~\citepalias{Kenworthy_2022}.
 We discuss our approach to modelling the selection function, which differs from that of~\citetalias{Kenworthy_2022}, in~\cref{sec:method_selection_function}.
 To model selection in \ac{SN} apparent magnitude, we use the observed apparent magnitudes of the \acp{SN} in the 35 host galaxies, adopting the bias-corrected apparent magnitudes from the SH0ES sample together with the corresponding covariance matrix $\mathbf{\Sigma}_{\rm SN}$.